Sea shanty: Australia

 Sea Shanty Groups are active across Australia including Perth, Fremantle, and Albany.
 A group called The Anchormen formed by Matthew Wearne and Colin Anker in 2018, perform regular gigs in Bunbury, Western Australia.
 They performed at the City of Albany Maritime Festival in 2021.
 Anker said regarding Mental Health "We've had guys in the group say this is the only place where they feel comfortable in that no one judges them.
 We often face and perform to each other instead of the audience.
 It's a brotherhood.
 When you start singing sea shanties, it just grabs you and draws you in.
 You can't stop listening to and singing them."
 A favourite song is Spanish Ladies.

 Shanties borrowed by other genres

-Items from the shanty and sea song repertoire have been brought into the repertoires of performers of folk music, rock, and Western classical music.
+Items from the shanty and sea song repertoire have been brought into the repertoires of performers of folk music, rock, country, and Western classical music.
 Sources for these renditions include books by folklorists and commercial recordings by shanty revival performers.
 The forms these performers produce tend to be quite standardized and relate to their source material similar to the way a cover song does.
 This can be contrasted with the method of performers focusing on maritime music, who tend to think of themselves as operating within that genre or a tradition, and who develop their repertoire from multiple sources and through various experiences.